Deion-F/squareverse/FEATURE_CHECKLIST.md

 ### Mass-Based Physics
 - [x] Heavier squares displace lighter ones
-- [x] Momentum is conserved
-- [x] Energy calculation includes elasticity
-- [x] Proper force calculations
-- [x] Velocity updates based on mass ratios
+- [x] Heavier squares continue their movement path without bouncing
+- [x] Lighter squares are pushed in heavy's direction of movement
+- [x] Fallback movement logic when blocked (opposite then random)
+- [x] "Stalled" state for squares that cannot move
+- [x] Two-way swap prevention stops teleporting through each other

 ### Grid-Based Movement
 - [x] Movement is one cell at a time